Edit

 Note

-It is not necessary to restart the Netlogon service.
+It isn't necessary to restart the Netlogon service.
 If the DnsAvoidRegisterRecords registry value is created or modified while the Netlogon service is stopped or within the first 15 minutes after Netlogon is started, appropriate DNS updates take place with a short delay (however, the delay is no later than 15 minutes after Netlogon starts).

 DNS registrations of A records performed by Netlogon can be also be modified by using the RegisterDnsARecords registry value.
 For more information, see How to enable or disable DNS updates in Windows.